mweiss17/pathplanning/README.md

     * ```orientation_seq```: trajectory to be executed in the meantime (only orientation, in radians).

-Once the Simulator receives a message on this topic, it publishes the observation of current state, and starts executing the trajectory over the _k_ time steps.
+Once the Simulator receives a message on this topic, it publishes an observation and starts executing the trajectory over the _k_ time steps.

 #### Publishing on these topics: